Seraaron/agora/srd/subsystems/Martial Combat.md

 Instead, you should try to **gauge your position _relative to your target_ only when it's important**.
 These distances are broken down into five main brackets, indexed from 0 to 4 and usually called '**Close-Quarters**', '**Within a Few Paces**', '**Nearby**', '**Far Away**', and '**Remote**', using natural language.

-#important Moving to a 'Remote' position will effectively place you outside of the battle, unless you have a long-ranged weapon (in which case see [[#Shooting into the Fray]], below).
+❗ Moving to a 'Remote' position will effectively place you outside of the battle, unless you have a long-ranged weapon (in which case see [[#Shooting into the Fray]], below).

 ### Starting Position

 When the combat begins, your [[Facilitator]] will generally decide how close or far away everyone is from each other, based on all the descriptions so far.

 > ### Eg.
+>
 > If there was a dialogue scene before the fight erupted, then everyone will probably start at the close-quarters range.
 >
 > If you're being ambushed in a valley, then you'll be at the center of the conflict and your enemies will be at nearby ranges on either side.

-#important Avoid starting everyone too far away, because you'll either spend the first three rounds closing the distance, which will be very boring, or someone will just get out of range and  leave the battle.
+❗ Avoid starting everyone too far away, because you'll either spend the first three rounds closing the distance, which will be very boring, or someone will just get out of range and  leave the battle.

 ---